-Beyond that, however, we have little else left to guide us.
-She is later listed among the names of valkyries, and she is even in an Eddic poem called Fjölsvinnsmál, but in both cases she remains obscure to our senses.
-Thus, we begin to unravel certain complexities; and in seeking answers, scholars have raised endless questions: Was she truly a goddess in her own right?
+Beyond that, however, we have little left to guide us.
+She is later listed among the names of valkyries, and she is even in an Eddic poem called The Sayings of Fjolsvinn, but in both cases she remains obscure to our senses.
+As such, we begin to unravel certain complexities, and in seeking answers, scholars have raised endless questions: Was she truly a goddess in her own right?
 Was she perhaps only a valkyrie, rather than a goddess?
 Or was ‘Eir’ just another name for Frigg?
-These questions swirl about her, but there simply is not enough information to trap them all inside of a book so that we may put them to rest.
+These questions swirl about her, but there simply isn’t enough information to trap them all inside of a book so that we may put them to rest.
 Instead, we are left to ponder what she could have been.

 147. I know a second [spell] which the sons of men need,